 While the rides and fish and chips stalls will cost you money, walking down the pier at sunset is completely free.
 Make the most of the views from the Pier and enjoy Brighton’s most iconic landmark.

 9. Take yourself on a tour of the city’s street art

-Hove bandstand is the perfect place to watch the world go by and is the preferred location for many local dance groups.
-Over the summer, you’ll find salsa, samba, swing dancers and more choosing the seafront location as a place to practice their moves.
+Hove Bandstand is the perfect place to watch the world go by and is used as a place to practise for many local dance groups.
+Over the summer, you’ll find salsa, samba, swing dancers and more choosing the seafront location as a place to practise their moves.